2lian/Motion-Stack/Documentation/use.md

 ## Parameter and Launchers

 A customizable launching system is provided.
 It can be used (and overloaded) by other packages.
 - Importable and customizable launch tools are in [`/src/easy_robot_control/easy_robot_control/launch/`](/src/easy_robot_control/easy_robot_control/launch/).
-Those are meant to be reused in over packages outside the motion stack.
+Those are meant to be reused over packages outside the motion stack.
   - [`/src/easy_robot_control/launch/default_params.py`](/src/easy_robot_control/launch/default_params.py) defines the defaults parameters.
 Each parameters' documentation is in this file.
   - [`/src/easy_robot_control/launch/builder.py`](/src/easy_robot_control/launch/builder.py) defines the LevelBuilder class.
 This will generate your nodes (and launch description) depending on:
     - The name of the robot.
     - The multiple end effectors.
     - Parameters to overwrite.
   - Those tools should be imported in your own package and launcher `from easy_robot_control.launch.builder import LevelBuilder` to generate the nodes and launch description.
-If you wish to change the behaviors of those tools, you should overload the class with your changes.
+If you wish to change the behaviors of those tools, you should [overload the class with your changes](Documentation/API_for_DIY.md).
 - Launchers for specific robots and configurations are in [`/src/easy_robot_control/launch/`](/src/easy_robot_control/launch/).
 Those python scripts are not available to other packages.
   - [`/src/easy_robot_control/launch/moonbot_zero.launch.py`](/src/easy_robot_control/launch/moonbot_zero.launch.py) is the launcher for moonbot_zero.
   - You can make you own launcher, in a separate package, in your `./src/YOUR_PKG/launch/YOUR_LAUNCHER.launch.py`.
 Take inspiration from the moonbot_zero, you can import everything that `moonbot_zero.launch.py` imports.

-TODO: Overload section will explain how to make your own package, and overload those launch tools to customise them for your robot structure.
+[This section explains how to make your own package](Documentation/API_for_DIY.md), and overload those launch tools to customise them for your robot structure.

 ## Launching